lacymorrow/kiwix-js-pwa/README.md

 offline knowledge!**

 Part of the [Kiwix family](https://kiwix.org/), this app is available either as an offline-capable, [installable Progressive Web App](#universal-progressive-web-app)
-(PWA), for almost all modern browsers and devices, or else as app packages for various Windows and Linux operating systems: see
+(PWA), for almost all modern browsers and devices, or else as app packages for various Windows, MacOS and Linux operating systems: see
-**[Kiwix JS for Windows and Linux](https://kiwix.github.io/kiwix-js-pwa/app)**.
+**[Kiwix JS for Windows, MacOS and Linux](https://kiwix.github.io/kiwix-js-pwa/app)**.
 For **Mac and iOS**, use the offline PWA.

 We also have packaged apps of **[WikiMed by Kiwix](https://kiwix.github.io/kiwix-js-pwa/wikimed)** (a complete medical encyclopaedia), and **[Wikivoyage by Kiwix](https://kiwix.github.io/kiwix-js-pwa/wikivoyage)** (a complete travel guide) in